-1. must apply in writing to DCP within two years of the judgment being finalized;

-- 2. is eligible to receive payment from the fund for the actual damages and costs he or she was awarded by the court (excluding punitive damages) and minus any amount already recovered; and - 3. must affirm that he or she has made a good faith effort to satisfy the judgment by following statutory post-judgment procedures.
+- 1. must apply in writing to DCP within two years of the judgment being finalized; - 2. may receive payment from the fund for the actual damages and costs he or she was awarded by the court (excluding punitive damages), minus any amount already recovered; and - 3. must affirm that he or she made a good faith effort to satisfy the judgment by following statutory post-judgment procedures.